 8. Fracking Has Been Instrumental to Deep Drilling

 Over the past decade, drilling activity has boomed along the Permian Basin as hydraulic fracturing has enabled drillers to extract oil and gas from previously unreachable depths.
 Though a controversial practice, fracking has been key to unlocking deep drilling, greatly boosting local economies.
-Local land owners can lease or sell mineral rights to companies like Caddo Minerals for a hefty sum, while the area as a whole benefits from increased sales tax revenues and more job opportunities.
+Local land owners can lease or sell mineral rights to companies for a hefty sum, while the area as a whole benefits from increased sales tax revenues and more job opportunities.

 9. It’s Been More Resilient in the Oil & Gas Downturn